-I love getting out to do fieldwork, particularly on research ships (although I’ve done some pretty cool fieldwork on a low flying plane!).
+Favourite thing to do in science I love getting out to do fieldwork, particularly on research ships (although I’ve done some pretty cool fieldwork on a low flying plane!).
 However, there isn’t a much better feeling that when you think you’ve found something new that probably no-one else has seen before.

 Typhoons and hurricanes need to take a lot of energy out of the ocean in order to maintain the really strong winds that we see in these weather systems (This is why you only find hurricanes & typhoons in the tropics, where the ocean is really warm).
 Normal theories of how energy is transferred from the ocean to the atmosphere don’t give enough energy to be able to power typhoons & hurricanes, so we’re trying to see if some of this ‘missing’ energy can be provided by sea-spray.